amboxer21/MotionDetection/README.md

 ---

 ### [Installing MotionDetection on your PI]
 > This is an installer script that needs to be run in the same directory as the pi tarball!
-The rsync data works on both the Raspberry PI 3b and 4b!!
+The script works on both the Raspberry PI 3b and 4b!!
 ```
 #!/bin/bash